Plan Review Process

 - Substantiate that the proposed work will comply with the Uniform Code and the State Energy Conservation Construction Code

-- Where applicable, include a site plan that shows any existing and proposed structures on the site, the location of any existing or proposed well or septic system, the location of the intended work, and the distances between the structures and the lot lines
+- Where applicable, include a site plan that shows any existing and proposed structures on the site, the location of the intended work, and the distances between the structures and the lot lines

 - A description of the proposed work